The 8 Most Important Types of Technology Used in a Restaurant

 Above all else, a cash drawer is essential for all restaurants that value safety and efficiency.
-It's not exactly the newest piece of technology on this list, but that speaks to how tried and true it is for all restaurants.
+It's not exactly the newest piece of technology on this list.

-If you are looking for a more modern approach to managing your restaurant's cash drawer, sync it up with your POS so that all transactions can be recorded.
+If you're looking for a more modern approach to managing your restaurant's cash drawer, sync it up with your POS so all transactions can be recorded.
 Naturally, you should also lock your cash drawer overnight and empty it out regularly for added security.

 4. Self-Order Kiosk